Gay Liberation Front: United States

+New York City

 The United States Gay Liberation Front (GLF) was formed in the aftermath of the Stonewall Riots.
-The riots are considered by many to be the prime catalyst for the gay liberation movement and the modern fight for LGBT rights in the United States.
+The riots are considered by many to be the prime catalyst for the gay liberation movement and the modern fight for LGBTQ rights in the United States.

-On June 28, 1969 in Greenwich Village, New York, the New York City police raided the Stonewall Inn, a well known gay bar, located on Christopher Street.
+On June 28, 1969, in Greenwich Village, New York, the New York City police raided the Stonewall Inn, a well known gay bar, located on Christopher Street.
 Police raids of the Stonewall, and other lesbian and gay bars, were a routine practice at the time, with regular payoffs to dirty cops and organized crime figures an expected part of staying in business.
 The Stonewall Inn was made up of two former horse stables which had been renovated into one building in 1930.
-Like all gay bars of the era, it was subject to countless police raids, as LGBT activities and fraternization were still largely illegal.
+Like all gay bars of the era, it was subject to countless police raids, as LGBTQ activities and fraternization were still largely illegal.
 But this time, when the police began arresting patrons, the customers began pelting them with coins, and later, bottles and rocks.
 The lesbian and gay crowd also freed staff members who had been put into police vans, and the outnumbered officers retreated inside the bar.
 Soon, the Tactical Patrol Force (TPF), originally trained to deal with war protests, were called in to control the mob, which was now using a parking meter as a battering ram.
 As the patrol force advanced, the crowd did not disperse, but instead doubled back and re-formed behind the riot police, throwing rocks, shouting "Gay Power!", dancing, and taunting their opposition.
 For the next several nights, the crowd would return in ever increasing numbers, handing out leaflets and rallying themselves.
 Soon the word "Stonewall" came to represent fighting for equality in the gay community.
 And in commemoration, Gay Pride marches are held every year on the anniversary of the riots.

 In early July 1969, due in large part to the Stonewall riots in June of that year, discussions in the gay community led to the formation of the Gay Liberation Front.
 According to scholar Henry Abelove, it was named GLF "in a provocative allusion to the Algerian National Liberation Front and the Vietnamese National Liberation Front."
-On August 2, 1969, the group held a protest at the Women's House of Detention in Greenwich Village and would go on to hold weekly protests there.
+On July 31, 1969 the core group of radical activists met again at Alternate U, a leftist meeting hall and lecture center on 6th Ave. at 14th Street.
+The meeting was attended by over 40 people including Martha Shelley, Marty Robinson, Bill Katzenberg, Lois Hart, Suzanne BeVier, Ron Ballard, Bob Kohler, Marty Stefan, Mark Giles, Charles Pitts, Pete Wilson, Michael Brown, John O’Brien, Earl Galvin, Dan Smith, Jim Fouratt, Billy Weaver, Jerry Hoose, Leo Martello and others.
+Space usage at Alternate U was arranged with AU staffer, Susan Silverman, who also attended the meeting.